AaronGabriel147/web-module-project-redux/README.md

 * [xx] Add in an ADD_MOVIE case to movieReducer.js.

-* [ ] Make this new case return a version of state with new movie values passed in through the payload.
+* [xx] Make this new case return a version of state with new movie values passed in through the payload.

-* [ ] Create an action creator for addMovie in movieActions.js.
+* [xx] Create an action creator for addMovie in movieActions.js.

-* [xx - it is add movie form] Find the component that triggers the adding of a movie and connect the addMovie action.
+* [xx] - [it is add movie form] Find the component that triggers the adding of a movie and connect the addMovie action.

 * [xx] Create and connect the necessary event handlers to call addMovie.

-* [ ] Add in push('/movies/) after calling your action to trigger a redirect.
+* [xx] Add in push('/movies/) after calling your action to trigger a redirect.

 #### Build out the favorites reducer